Huawei’s Yang Chaobin Launches All-Band 5G Solution Series

 BANGKOK, Oct.
-26, 2022 /PRNewswire/ — At the Global Mobile Broadband Forum 2022 (MBBF2022), Yang Chaobin, President of Huawei ICT Products & Solutions and Huawei Wireless Solution, released a One 5G concept and set of solutions designed to facilitate the evolution of all bands to 5G.
+27, 2022 /PRNewswire/ — At the Global Mobile Broadband Forum 2022 (MBBF2022), Yang Chaobin, President of Huawei ICT Products & Solutions and Huawei Wireless Solution, releases One 5G concept and set of solutions designed to facilitate the evolution of all bands to 5G.
 “5G is in the fast lane,” Mr. Yang said.
-“The future calls for the evolution of all bands to 5G to deliver optimal performance and experiences with minimal energy consumption.”
+“The future calls for the evolution of all bands to 5G.
+Huawei’s All-Band 5G Solution series will help customers build 5G networks with optimal performance, ultimate experiences, and minimal energy consumption.”

 MetaAAU with ELAA Improves TDD Uplink and Downlink Coverage While Reducing Energy Consumption

 Combination of TDD high bandwidth and Massive MIMO has enabled cross-generation 5G experience.
-The urgent need to provide better coverage and higher capacity with lower energy consumption has inspired a range of new TDD Massive MIMO solutions.
+It is important to provide better coverage and higher capacity with lower energy consumption, which has inspired a series of new TDD Massive MIMO solutions.

-Huawei’s MetaAAU boosts performance and energy efficiency to new levels, by making use of extremely large antenna array (ELAA) technology, as well as innovative software and hardware, such as algorithms and architectures.
-MetaAAU has been deployed at scale around the world, with the delivery of more than 100,000 pieces thus far.
-It has been proven to boost uplink and downlink user experience by 30% given the same amount of power consumption, and ensure the same level of coverage while consuming 30% less energy.
+Huawei’s MetaAAU boosts performance and energy efficiency to new levels, by making use of extremely large antenna array (ELAA) technology, as well as innovative software and hardware coordination.
+MetaAAU has been deployed at scale around the world.
+It has been proven to boost uplink and downlink coverage and user experience, while consuming less energy.

+Products with wider bandwidth will be a must-have for operators to fulfill new band allocation needs and simplify the ultra-wide bandwidth deployment.
+Huawei’s new 800 MHz MetaAAU supports current deployment on C-Band and enables simplified deployment on future new spectrum.

 Ultra-wideband and Multi-antenna Technologies Simplify Deployment with Fragmented FDD Spectrum and Improve Spectral Efficiency